BoomerZ-money/new-pywallet/README.md

-# PyWallet - Bitcoin Wallet Tool
+# PyWallet - Bitcoin Wallet Tool (Original Version)

 ## Description
 A Python-based tool for managing Bitcoin wallets.
 PyWallet allows you to dump, import, and recover Bitcoin wallet keys, as well as perform various other wallet operations.

 ## Version Information
+This README documents the original PyWallet implementation (pywallet.py and pywallet3.py).
+For the refactored version with improved architecture, see [README_refactored.md](README_refactored.md).

 This repository contains PyWallet for Python 3.9+.
 The legacy Python 2.x version has been deprecated.

 ## System Requirements